chuaindia/chuaindia.github.io/README.md

 This is written in HTML and CSS.
 Linter checks are used to make it error free.

+This contains "hover" action as well as "animation" action.

 **Prerequisites :**

 GITHUB concepts